Speed awareness monitors - drive slow for SAM

 If you are travelling at or below the speed limit, you will receive a smiley face from SAM to thank you for doing the right thing.
 SAM displays a slow down message if you are speeding to remind you to reduce your speed and drive safely on our roads.

 Since the program was launched in November 2013, motorists have reduced their speed by an average of more than 8 kilometres per hour across all sites.
 There are currently more than 170 monitors in place across Brisbane.

-Further to the success of SAM, Council is installing wildlife awareness monitors from December 2019 as part of an initiative to help protect and maintain our city's biodiversity.
+Further to the success of SAM, Council has installed wildlife awareness monitors as part of an initiative to help protect and maintain our city's biodiversity.